GooberKing/chart-test/README.md

 ### JavaScript/TypeScript

-* Use `const` when declaring variables, unless you need to reassign the value later, then use `let` instead.
-Never use `var` to declare variables.
+* Use `const` when declaring variables, unless you need to reassign the value later, then use `let` instead
+  - Never use `var` to declare variables
 * Use literals to define complex structures (objects, arrays, etc.)
   - Don’t put quotes around property names.
 If the property name needs quotes because it is an invalid identifier, consider renaming the property.
 ```js